Sunday, May 27, 2012

 Sunday, May 20, 2012

-Emmett was a preemie so he doesn’t do much yet other than sleep and eat.
+Emmett doesn’t do much yet other than sleep and eat.
 He slept most of the time, but did grace us with a few waking moments so we could see his eyes.
 While awake, he peered ever-so-intently into the faces of each member of the huge bustling family into which he had been born as he was passed from hand-to-hand and adored by everyone; welcomed over and over again by this mob of loving family eager for him to begin to participate actively in their lives.

 So should it be for every baby.

 Tina is “the baby” of her own family, and yesterday her parents were the first ones in the arena and just about the last ones to leave, and we screamed and hollered when Tina walked across the stage.
 From birth to adulthood.
 So should all children be cherished and adored.

 Sunday, May 13, 2012